 The Group regularly reviews its sensitivity to fluctuations in commodity prices.
 The Group is not currently and does not normally hedge commodity prices but may enter into a hedge programme where the Board determines it is appropriate to provide greater certainty over future cash flows.

 A sensitivity analysis to movements in commodity prices is included in the Market Overview.

-- Delivering major growth projects

-- Optimisation of existing assets

-- Take advantage of natural resource opportunities
+Take advantage of natural resource opportunities

-commodity prices continue to be a principal risk driver
+Given recent price volatility, commodity prices continue to be a principal risk driver